 The university will assist the program operator in complying with these requirements by:

-- making approved training available to employees and volunteers at no-cost 1,
+- making approved training available to employees and students at no-cost 1,

 - assistance in submitting the appropriate paperwork to the Texas Department of State Health Services 2, (a copy must be on file with the Camps and Conferences office prior to the start of the program)

-1 The in-house approved training is coordinated by the Campus Recreation Department.
+1 The in-house approved training is coordinated by the Student Services Department.
 Click here for more information.
-Note: Training requested at times and locations other than those scheduled may result in a cost to the requesting department.

 2 The assistance with paperwork submittal is provided by the Camps and Conferences office within Student Services.
 Contact Camps and Conferences at 468-3400 or by e-mail.